 Installation & Initial Configuration

 - ExpressVPN: This VPN is powered by a series of high-end features, in addition to all the standard features you’d typically expect.
-This includes having access to different VPN protocols, the strongest types of data protection, split-tunneling, and more.
+That includes having access to different VPN protocols, the strongest types of data protection, split-tunneling, and more.
 It’s also worth mentioning that ExpressVPN keeps investing in developing and introducing new features, such as TrustedServer.
 This feature eliminates the use of hard drives from this VPN’s data centers, which is why ExpressVPN is among the most secure VPNs you’ll find today.

 We’re sure that you’ll want to know about these VPNs’ server networks.
 We’ll tell you how many servers you can expect, in how many countries, and plenty more.

-Ease of Use
+UI/UX Design & Ease of Use

 There’s a common misconception that VPNs are overly complicated to use.
-Maybe this was true a decade or two ago, but it’s no longer true for modern VPN solutions.
+Maybe this was true a decade or two ago, but it’s no longer true for modern VPN applications.
 They usually come with highly polished interfaces that work for both beginners and advanced users.

 Media Streaming & Torrenting Support